UNPAID LEAVES OF ABSENCE

 Leaves of absence without pay shall be granted subject to the following conditions:

-1. Teachers must have been employed by the district for a period of three years.
+1. Educators must have been employed by the district for a period of three years.

 2. A leave may not extend into a school year following the one in which the leave commenced.